peijunz/cache-server/Readme.md

 	library with an example.
 - gfclient_download - a binary executable that serves as a workload generator for the proxy.
 It downloads the requested files, using the current directory as a prefix for all paths.
+Note you must specify the correct port to use.
 - gfclient_measure - a binary executable that serves as a workload generator for the proxy.
 It measures the performance of the proxy, writing one entry in the metrics file for each chunk of data received.
+Note you must specify the correct port to use.
 - webproxy.c - (modify) this is the main file for the webproxy program.
 Only small modifications are necessary.
 - workload.txt - (not submitted) this file contains a list of files that can be